Public Service Medal

 The various state and territory Public Service Medal Committees consider nominations for eligible employees.

-Committees meet twice a year to consider nominations for the Australia Day and Queen’s Birthday honours lists.
-Closing dates for nominations should be checked with individuals Committee Secretariats but are generally 1 February and 1 August each year.
+Committees meet twice a year to consider nominations for the Australia Day and The Queen’s Birthday honours lists.
+Closing dates for nominations vary from state to state and should be checked with individual Committee Secretariats.

 After considering the nominations, the committee recommends a list of proposed recipients to the Minister or Premier, who then makes a recommendation to the Governor-General who has the authority to approve awards.